Pre-operative information

 Sub-acromial decompression and excision of acromioclavicular joint

-You have been diagnosed with both impingement and also painful degenerative change of the joint between the collar bone and the acromion (part of the shoulder blade)
+You have been diagnosed with both impingement and also painful degenerative change of the joint between the collar bone and the acromion (part of the shoulder blade - the ACJ)

 You have agreed that the next sensible step is a keyhole operation to treat this condition.

-In addition to a sub-acromial decompression you will also have the painful joint widened by partial excision.
+In addition to a sub-acromial decompression you will also have the painful joint widened by partial excision to prevent the arthritic bones from rubbing together.

 The aim of the surgery is to improve the pain around the shoulder and help to restore the function of the shoulder.